pbosmancsupacza/pbosmancsupacza.github.io/110/3/notes.md

 ## and arrays of objects and UML
 ### and so on

----

 # First: Some Naming Conventions
-## Naming conventions for classes and objects

 #### Classes:
 	UpperCamelCase (a.k.a.
 PascalCase)
 #### Variables, object, functions: